impurity-dev/impurity-dev/README.md

 # Hi, I'm Tyler! 👾

-I am a solutions software engineer from Boston, MA with a masters of computer science, specializing in interactive intelligence.
+I am a software architect from Boston, MA with a masters of computer science, specializing in interactive intelligence.
 I seek to utilize artificial intelligence, machine learning, and cloud-based technologies to maximize effectiveness of applications through personalization and analytics.
+In my free time, I enjoy learning about computer graphics, games, and shaders!

 </div>